rdf-elixir/rdf-ex/README.md

 - sigils for the most common types of nodes, i.e. IRIs, literals, blank nodes and lists
 - a DSL resembling Turtle to build RDF descriptions or full RDF graphs in Elixir
 - implementations for the [N-Triples], [N-Quads] and [Turtle] serialization formats (including the respective RDF-star extensions); [JSON-LD] and [RDF-XML] are available with the separate [JSON-LD.ex] and [RDF-XML.ex] packages
+- implementation of the [RDF Dataset Canonicalization] algorithm
 - validation of RDF data against [ShEx] schemas with the [ShEx.ex] package
 - mapping of RDF data structures to Elixir structs and back with [Grax]

 ## Contributing